 As explained above, the proposal would supplant agricultural uses with suburban development.
-The property converts 4,120 acres of agricultural and undeveloped land and support the conversion of the surrounding farmland to the same use.

 - (VI) Fails to maximize use of existing public facilities and services. - (VII) Fails to maximize use of future public facilities and services. - (VIII) Allows for land use patterns or timing which disproportionately increase the cost in time, money, and energy of providing and maintaining facilities and services, including roads, potable water, sanitary sewer, stormwater management, law enforcement, education, health care, fire and emergency response, and general government.